Obtaining a J-1 “Exchange Visitor” Visa and Entering the U.S.

 - Original financial documents

-- Letter of invitation from Augsburg College
+- Letter of invitation from Augsburg University

 The Immigration Inspector may ask you one or more questions.
 If you are asked about your funding, answer the question and offer to show the Inspector your financial documents.
 If you are asked about your “intentions,” answer the question and offer to show supporting documents.
 Please be advised that nationals or citizens of certain countries are now subject to a Special Registration when entering the U.S. You may be fingerprinted and photographed at the point of entry.
 You should calmly provide all information requested by the Immigration Officer.